curi0sity-sys/mattijs.id/README.md

       filestorage - keepass data, photos of RAW of camera 5k DSLR, the storage adapter is a hetzner storage box of bucks/month of 10TB.
     },
-    amazon ec2 instances x7 of 20 with all AV/EDR software a pop to do some malware dev or OSEE stuff.
+    amazon ec2 instances x7 of 20 with all AV/EDR software a pop to do some malware dev or OSEE stuff. google virtual machines with the same.
+Not doing azure.
   }
 De compiler wil ik zelf nog wel doen, de rest laten we doen. heb ik wel domein access en die hetzner shit nodig.